AdobeDocs/media-analytics.en/help/implementation/events/chapters/chapter-start.md

 # Chapter start

 The chapter start event signals the beginning of a chapter within the content.
 Chapter tracking is optional and not required for core media tracking.
+Chapters cannot overlap; send [Chapter complete](chapter-complete.md) or [Chapter skip](chapter-skip.md) to close the current chapter before starting a new one.

 * **Prerequisites**: [Session start](../session/session-start.md)
 * **Associated metric**: [Chapter starts](/help/reporting/metrics/chapter-starts.md)